muhammedmed/admin-dashboard/README.md

-# React Admin Dashboard Ui
+# React Admin Dashboard UI

 This application is currently not responsive.
 Admin dashboard construction with Styled component.